THIS CONTEST CLOSED 7th OCT 2020

 - ALT COUNTRY – open section

-Eligible entrants and each member of the songwriting team (if a team is involved) MUST have had their first commercial release within 5 years before the close of this competition i.e not before 1st October 2013 and no member of the team has won a songwriting contest with a commercially released song.
+- Eligible entrants and each member of the songwriting team, if a team is involved, MUST have had their first commercial release of their own composition within 5 years before the close of this competition IE Not before 1st October 2015 and no member of the team has won a songwriting contest with a commercially released song.

 The new Songwriter of The Year Award for a team or individual is to recognise and promote new talent in Australian Country Music.
 There is a cash prize of $1000.00 for the song.
 This award is for original material, Lyric and Melody.